 Waiting is the hard part!
 You have to let the bucket full of berries, spices, and honey water bubble away for a while.
 Pick up the bucket and give it a gentle swish every day.
 You’ll hear the bubbles popping as you do so, and it smells amazing!
 You can also give your mead a daily stirring with a clean spoon.
 This helps to add oxygen and breaking the surface of the mead helps to avoid mold growth on the fruit.

 It was a joy to stir while guests were over.
 People who have never before brewed really observe the fermentation process with wonder in their eyes.
-It serves to remind me that I am not only a wino with a DIY complex, but a high magician, a witch, an alchemist.
+It serves to remind me that I am not only a wino with a DIY complex, but a high magician, a witch, and an alchemist.
 Poof!
 Alcohol.

 For my first batch, I waited seven days.
 The sweet, fizzy smell in the mead-brewing corner of the kitchen was delightful – not too yeasty or cloyingly sweet.